Archive for: Polish Act on Electronic Signature

 February 20th, 2010, Tomasz Rychlicki

-The Voivodeship Administrative Court in Warsaw in its judgment of 10 December 2007, case file II SAB/Wa 86/07, held that the request filed in the electronic form (e-mail) that was not signed with the qualified electronic signature is a legally sufficient request for disclosure of public information.
+The Voivodeship Administrative Court in Warsaw in its judgment of 10 December 2007 case file II SAB/Wa 86/07 held that the request filed in the electronic form (e-mail), that was not signed with the qualified electronic signature, is a legally sufficient request for disclosure of public information.
 Furthermore, the request for disclosure of public information does not initiate the administrative proceedings and it is not intended to finalize the proceedings with the refusal.
 It is logical and obvious that applicant’s intention is to obtain information and not to receive a negative decision.
 The request for public information can take any form, unless it is sufficiently clear what is requested.

-See also “Polish case law on e-access to public information“.
+See also “Polish case law on e-access to public information” and “E-signatures in Poland“.

 E-signatures in Poland